zacharlie/zacharlie/README.md

 [The Mr.Charles](https://www.linkedin.com/in/themrcharles/), building FOSSGIS@[Kartoza](https://kartoza.com).

+> This is not the code you are looking for...

 ![Slapman](https://github.com/zacharlie/zacharlie/blob/master/slapman.gif)

-> This is not the code you are looking for...
+### While you're here...

+Keen on contributing to Open Source?

+If you have strong command of the English language, decent writing ability and can follow along with the technical details for new functionality introduced in the worlds leading Open Source GIS, you can help me with maintaining the QGIS Changelog.

+Checkout he details on the QGIS Wiki: [github.com/qgis/QGIS/wiki/Changelog-Workflows](https://github.com/qgis/QGIS/wiki/Changelog-Workflows#conventions-for-changelog-entries)

 <!--
 **zacharlie/zacharlie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.